Esshahn/www.awsm-11ty.de/src/blog/fairlight-intro.md

 ...
 Wait.
-Why didn't that scolltext start at the beginning like it should?
+Why didn't that scroller start at the beginning of the text like it should?
 That doesn't look right.

 Yup.
 That's because we saved code that was already running and changing data in memory.
 Depending on the time it took us to save the file after starting the intro, a lot might have changed since.
 Like the position of the scrolltext, or the fake rasterbars, or the music.
 We can't be sure what the initial state was and in some cases the program might not work at all anymore.